-All over this district there are signs with simple pictures that even children can easily understand.
+All over this district, there are signs with simple pictures that even children can easily understand.

 Please also remember that you may not touch the maiko or geisha, nor should you sit on the road or lean against any of the buildings or fences.
 Be careful and use common sense when sightseeing.

-At night the temperature in Gion drops and it becomes very breezy and quite comfortable.
+On summer nights, the temperature in Gion drops and it becomes very breezy and quite comfortable.

-Address: Kyoto, Higashiyama, Gion
+Address: Kyoto, Higashiyama, Gion MAP

-Nearest Station: Gionshijō Station (祇園四条駅) on Keihan line, Kawaramachi Station (河原町駅) on Hankyū Line
+Nearest Station: Gionshijo Station on Keihan line, Kawaramachi Station on Hankyu Line

-Access: 1 minute walk from Gionshijō Station, 5 minute walk from Kawaramachi
+Access: 1 minute walk from Gionshijo Station, 5 minute walk from Kawaramachi

 Phone Number: 075-531-2288 (Promotion Association - Japanese only)

 Website: Gion Shopping Street Promotion Association (Japanese only)